 - Time conflicts: If you have another class that

 overlaps with the lecture or lab time, you will need to take the class another semester.
-Even though you will not need to be in lab every week, some weeks that time will be used for presentations that you should attend.

 - Lecture notes: PDFs of lectures will be made available on the class LAN.